“Women with ADHD Deserve Better — and More — Analysis”

 ADHD medication prescriptions among women are growing faster than any other segment of the population today.
 A new study reveals a staggering growth rate, but little else.
 Could I possibly be the only one asking why?

-Last Thursday, the Centers for Disease Control released a report revealing that the number of young adult women prescribed ADHD medication increased by 344 percent in a 12-year period.
+In early 2018, the Centers for Disease Control released a report revealing that the number of young adult women prescribed ADHD medication increased by 344 percent in a 12-year period.
 The study looked at data from private insurers in the U.S. between 2003 and 2015; the sample included more than 4 million women per year.

 According to The New York Times, ADHD prescription rates during that period increased “by 700 percent among women aged 25 to 29, and by 560 percent among women aged 30 to 34.”
 The 344 percent increase referred to women ages 15 through 44.

 As noted in The Guardian, “The large increase among women in their 20s and 30s, considered the optimal age for having children, raised concern among physicians.”

 In fact, seemingly every article regarding the study was about the safety of women taking medications while expecting a child or during childbearing years.
 This is perhaps not surprising, given how the study’s researchers framed its results in their research summary: “Given that half of U.S. pregnancies are unintended, ADHD medication use among reproductive-aged women might result in early pregnancy exposure, a critical period for fetal development.”

 The potential impact of taking ADHD medications during pregnancy has been the subject of much contemplation (here, here, and here) on my part.
 And I agree that this topic should be the object of scientific inquiry and later journalistic reportage on the results.

 Here’s the thing, though: Focusing on how an increase in ADHD medication prescriptions among women affects only fetal safety comes at the expense of other vital considerations and their implications.
 This study’s narrow focus on the fetus reduces women to their reproductive function.
 And that’s just not cool.